Jay-Z and Meek Mill's organization is sending 100,000 surgical masks to jails and prisons

 "It's a very vulnerable population," Jessica Jackson, the chief advocacy officer at REFORM told CBS News.
 "We're really worried about the number of people coming in and out of the facility, and the fact that the people living there might be sitting ducks during this pandemic."

 Advocates have warned that the coronavirus will spread quickly among incarcerated populations since confined spaces make it nearly impossible for inmates to abide by social distancing guidelines.
-As of Thursday, 231 inmates and 223 staff members at New York City jails, which has become the country's single largest outbreak behind bars.
+As of Thursday, 231 inmates and 223 staff members at New York City jails tested positive for the virus, which has become the country's single largest outbreak behind bars.

 Behind New York City, the Cook County jail in Chicago has the second-largest outbreak in the country, with 167 detainees and 46 sheriff's office staffers infected.

-Jackson said the organization spoke with governors in each of the states where the masks being donated to.
-She said they all expressed the desire to help those incarcerated during the outbreak but severely lacked the resources to do it.
+Jackson said the organization spoke with officials in each of the states.
+She said New York City and Tennessee expressed the desire to help those incarcerated during the outbreak but severely lacked the resources to do so.

 "Overwhelmingly the response was, 'please provide the masks, we really need them.'
 They want to protect the people working and living in the facilities," Jackson added.
 "I think Rikers Island especially, they are very aware the virus has hit and so many lives are now at risk."